alvarto/gulp-day-one/README.md

 /UPCOMING IMAGE PLACEHOLDER/

 In order to form this kind of gulp folder pipeline, we need to extract folder pattern.
 This is where `node-glob` fails us.
 Pattern information are lost after the matching.
-I've found another way to express folder inputs and outputs, the express.js-route-like-way-of-expressing:
+I've found another way to express folder inputs and outputs, the express.js-route-like way of expressing:

 ```
+// imagine you are doing a browserify pipeline
-// source
+// source can be
 javascript/bundle/:entry.js
-// dist
+// dist can be
 destination/resource/js/:entry.bundle.js
 ```